couchbaselabs/cbl-template-app-maui-todo/README.md

 Couchbase Lite has a different way of handing replication and security than the Atlas Device SDK [Subscription API](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/sync/subscribe/#subscriptions-overview).
 Because of this, some of the code has been simplifed to handle when filtering out the current user tasks vs all tasks in the collection.

 > [!IMPORTANT]
->For a production mobile app, make sure you read the Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html) documentation to understand the security model it provides.
+>Developers should review the Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html) documentation to understand the security model it provides prior to planning an application migration.
->
->The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
 >

 For the conversion of this app, the decision was made to include code that functions similar to the Realm SDK ChangeSet API.
 A new interface and class implementations where added to the [ResultsChange.cs](https://github.com/couchbaselabs/cbl-template-app-maui-todo/blob/main/RealmTodo/Data/RequestChange.cs) file.